adarsh-ks2503/dealer-distributor-erp/README.md

 git remote add origin https://gitlab.com/Yobhigesh/mitra-group git branch -M main git push -uf origin main

+also to login the credentials for admin panel are email : admin@gmail.com password : 12345678

+ps: notification and email is not workig in this model of repo because f some credential issues in fcm
 ```

 ## Integrate with your tools